-Concepts within Unit # 2 Success Criteria for this concept Concept #1: Creating Publications 1D conduct research using a variety of sources such as interviews with primary sources, databases, or published reports 4A determine which events and issues are newsworthy for the audience 4B select the most appropriate journalistic format to present content 4C apply skills in reporting and writing to produce publications 4G write and design headlines for publications 4H research and write captions for publications Model/tutor Y1 students in the following skills: ✓ Writing photo captions and headlines ✓ Gathering information through research and interviews ✓ Writing yearbook copy incorporating this information and using ✓ proper format Produce copy ready for publication, including captions, headlines, and infographics/articles/modules.
-Concept #2: Creating a Market Plan 3B create and execute a financial plan for supporting publications such as sales and advertising Encourage YB1 students to contribute ideas as the staff develops and creates a marketing plan that includes: ✓ A marketing slogan or theme ✓ A gimmick (contest, activity) to spark interest in the yearbook ✓ Social media materials ✓ Times for targeted yearbook sales ✓ Ways to include all staff in selling Concept #3: Creating an Ad Sales Plan 3B create and execute a financial plan for supporting publications such as sales and advertising • Include YB1 students in collaborations to create a financial plan, including ad prices, book price, number of pages, number of copies to sell and to monitor the finances throughout the year.
+Concepts within Unit # 2 Success Criteria for this concept Concept #1: Creating Publications 1D conduct research using a variety of sources such as interviews with primary sources, databases, or published reports 4A determine which events and issues are newsworthy for the audience 4B select the most appropriate journalistic format to present content 4C apply skills in reporting and writing to produce publications 4G write and design headlines for publications 4H research and write captions for publications Monitor the progress of Y1 and Y2 students with these skills: ✓ writing photo captions and headlines ✓ gathering information through research and interviews ✓ writing yearbook copy incorporating this information and using proper format Provide tutoring or feedback for any Y1 or Y2 students who are struggling.
+Independently, produce copy that is ready for publication, including captions, headlines, and infographics/articles/modules.
+Concept #2: Creating a Market Plan 3B create and execute a financial plan for supporting publications such as sales and advertising ✓ Lead the staff through developing and creating a marketing plan that includes: ✓ A marketing slogan or theme ✓ A gimmick (contest, activity) to spark interest in the yearbook ✓ Social media materials ✓ Times for targeted yearbook sales ✓ Ways to include all staff in selling Concept #3: Creating an Ad Sales Plan 3B create and execute a financial plan for supporting publications such as sales and advertising Lead the staff in working collaboratively to create a financial plan, including ad prices, book price, number of pages, number of copies to sell and to monitor the finances throughout the year.

-Grading
+Grading Period 3

-Period 3 Unit 3: Editing and Revising
+Unit 3: Editing and Revising